 Overpaying Once More

 Mr. Syna took me to the gateway for the floating village rides where I almost got a fit when the teller demanded 40 bucks for the boat ride.

-Unfortunately, we were driving quite a long way so that I couldn’t tell Mr. Syna that I had changed my mind.
+Unfortunately, we were driving quite a long way so I couldn’t tell Mr. Syna that I had changed my mind.
 And I actually, didn’t change my mind, I just didn’t expect to pay 40 bucks for a boat ride.

 Yes, but you are by yourself.

-Although he got that right, I don’t understand why they hire a boat per party – which in my case was one, indeed – instead of putting people together on boats and charge let’s say 15 or even 20 bucks per person.
+Although he got that right, I don’t understand why they hire a boat per party – which in my case was one, indeed – instead of putting people together on boats and charging let’s say 15 or even 20 bucks per person.

 Sadly, it doesn’t matter if I understand it or not.
-Tt’s their business and they can run it as they please.
+It’s their business and they can run it as they please.
 If I don’t like it, I don’t get to see the floating village.

 It wasn’t the teller who told me that, it was my sense.
 Albeit, I’m sure the teller would have told me exactly that – only his English is not good enough.